rabbitCase/user-dashboard/README.md

 # User Dashboard
 <a href="https://rabbitcase.github.io/user-dashboard/">Live Preview</a>

-CSS Grid and Flexbox practice project
+A sample post-login dashboard created using CSS Grid and Flexbox.

 Credits:
 <ul>